 Discussion

 Our study has evaluated the prevalence of dyslipidaemia among IOC workers in Lagos and Port Harcourt, Nigeria and revealed the important of health concerns as related to abnormal cholesterol level among the workers.
-Though it was observed that the average age of the workers was 40.5 years, and there were notable gender differences where Men had higher averages in body mass index (BMI), waist circumference (WC), and both systolic and diastolic blood pressure compared to women, highlighting a greater risk of cardiovascular disease among male workers.
+Though it was observed that the average age of the workers was 40.5 years, and there were notable gender differences where men had higher averages in body mass index (BMI), waist circumference (WC), and both systolic and diastolic blood pressure compared to women, highlighting a greater risk of cardiovascular disease among male workers.
 However, 34.7% of the workers were hypertensive, and 14.2% were diabetic, showing a significant presence of cardiovascular risk factors that could worsen complications linked to dyslipidemia.

 Regarding cholesterol levels, men had higher average total cholesterol and low-density lipoprotein (LDL) cholesterol, which are linked to a higher risk of heart disease.
 Women, on the other hand, showed slightly higher average levels of triglycerides and high-density lipoprotein (HDL) cholesterol, although these differences were not statistically significant.
 The high LDL and total cholesterol levels in men suggest a greater risk of artery blockage and heart disease.
 However, 78% of the workers were not physically active enough, and 15.3% were smokers, both of which are known to worsen cholesterol issues and increase cardiovascular risks.

-in comparison with previous studies Noubiap et al. [16] found a high prevalence of elevated cholesterol and low HDL cholesterol in African adults, which aligns with the elevated LDL and total cholesterol levels observed in male IOC workers.
+In comparison with previous studies Noubiap et al. [16] found a high prevalence of elevated cholesterol and low HDL cholesterol in African adults, which aligns with the elevated LDL and total cholesterol levels observed in male IOC workers.
 However, the lack of significant gender differences in triglyceride and HDL levels in the IOC study suggests lifestyle and dietary differences between IOC workers and the general African population.
 Similarly, Asiki et al. [17] reported high rates of low HDL cholesterol but low total cholesterol in rural Uganda, contrasting with the higher total cholesterol and LDL levels found in IOC men.
 This highlights the impact of urban living on cholesterol levels, emphasizing the role of environmental and lifestyle factors across different populations.

 Mohamed et al. [18] stressed the global need for targeted interventions to manage dyslipidemia, which the IOC study supports by highlighting the importance of workplace health programs to address high LDL and total cholesterol levels.
 Zhao et al. [19] also noted persistent high LDL cholesterol in Chinese patients despite treatment, similar to challenges faced by IOC workers, emphasizing the need for combined medication and lifestyle interventions.
 Mahmoud and Sulaiman [20] reported high dyslipidemia rates among Emirati adults, mirroring patterns in male IOC workers and underscoring the influence of gender, age, and lifestyle on cholesterol levels.
 These findings collectively highlight the need for tailored dyslipidemia management strategies that consider occupational, environmental, and lifestyle factors.